 Uganda has pursued a series of entrepreneurship-focused reforms over the past decade.
 These include the Micro, Small and Medium Enterprise Policy (2015), digital streamlining of business registration through the Uganda Registration Services Bureau (URSB), and the rollout of the National Financial Inclusion Strategy.
 These initiatives signal an institutional commitment to reducing barriers to entrepreneurship and formalization.
 Yet, the empirical impact of these reforms remains underexplored in macroeconomic terms.

 Structural break models offer a formal means of testing whether policy interventions have altered the relationship between macroeconomic variables and entrepreneurial behavior (Bai & Perron, 2003).
 By introducing a structural break dummy for the post-2015 period, this study evaluates whether Uganda’s entrepreneurship landscape has become more resilient—or more exposed—to macroeconomic shocks since the onset of these reforms.
 This approach responds to recent calls by the (African Development Bank, 2024) and (UNCTAD, 2023) for rigorous ex-post evaluations of entrepreneurship policy in Africa.

+General Comments:

+The author has used filed codes in writing the citations.
+It is recommended to use plain texts

+There is no consistency in the subheadings under this section (see how 2.2 differs with 2.3 and 2.4).
+These subheadings need to be improved to reflect the title of the study.

 2.5.
 CONCEPTUAL SYNTHESIS AND HYPOTHESES